Revenue schedules are critical because when winning the deal, often, no money changes hands.

 - Software-as-a-Service (Saas) licenses on fixed-term or open ended-contacts.

-- Transactional or regularly supplied items in which you anticipate the customer will buy a significant volume every month, but with no fixed or guaranteed amount.
+- Framework agreements, where you know the customer will buy every month, but with no fixed or guaranteed amount.

-You need an easy yet powerful way to create and maintain accurate product revenue schedules.
-Otherwise, you lack robust forecasts and precise visibility of future revenue.
+That means you need an easy yet powerful way to create and maintain accurate product revenue schedules.
+Otherwise, you lack robust forecasts and clear visibility of future revenue.

 The salesperson adds one or more Products to an opportunity in the usual way.

-Then, the salesperson creates a Schedule for each product line item.
-They do this by clicking individually on each product line item, then on the Establish button.
+After that, the salesperson creates a Schedule for each product line item.
+They do this by clicking on each product line item, then on the Establish button.

-That provides the popup to enter details about the schedule for that opportunity product.
+The Establish button provides the popup to enter details about the schedule for the opportunity product.

-However, the salesperson then repeats this process for every other product on the opportunity.
+Unfortunately, the salesperson must repeat this process for every other product on the opportunity.

 Advantages of standard product schedules

 - Standard functionality.
-No need to purchase a separate app.
+There’s no need to purchase a separate app.

-- Scheduled revenue over time can be tracked using reports and dashboards (although this is limited).
+- Reports and dashboards.
+You can track scheduled using reports and dashboards (although this is limited).

 Disadvantages of standard product schedules

-- The user interface is cumbersome (that’s putting it mildly).
-For example, the salesperson drills down to each product separately to create the revenue schedule.
+- The user interface is cumbersome (putting it mildly).
+For example, the salesperson must create the revenue schedule for each product separately.

-- Salespeople cannot create revenue schedules at the same time as adding the product; they have to add them afterward.
+- Salespeople cannot create revenue schedules while adding the product; they have to add them afterward.

 - If the opportunity close date changes, the schedules do not automatically shift.
 The result is that the revenue schedules quickly get out of kilter with the opportunity.

-- There’s zero ability track committed and pipeline revenue schedules versus target.
+- There’s zero ability to track committed and pipeline revenue schedules versus target.